jgfontes/swiftJsonConverter/README.md

 # swiftJsonConverter

-This project has been made to help on my job, in which I'm always converting this type of data.
+This project has been made to help in my job, in which I'm always converting these data stuctures.

 1 - How to start the API?